 The Information Technology (IT) Accessibility and Security Review Process applies to purchases and adoptions of all information technology regardless of the cost or funding source.
 The requirement for accessible and secure IT extends to "free" products or services, and also includes products or services developed on campus.
-This includes purchases for everything including equipment with a digital interface, software, or systems that can store, manage, control, manipulate or retrieve information for human interaction, and also videos, web content and communications products.
+This includes purchases for everything including equipment with a digital interface, software or systems that can store, manage, control, manipulate or retrieve information for human interaction, and also videos, web content, and communications products.

 The depth of the review process will depend on the impact and scope of the product or service.
 At this time, the ICT review team is reviewing all procurement for services broadly used by the campus, a school, college, or departmental unit to ensure compliance with campus ICT Standards.

 - For low-impact purchases, all steps and forms may not be required before a purchase is made.

 Low-impact products must still be accessible and secure.
-It is the responsibility of campus departments to gather all necessary accessibility information, maintain required documentation, and consult with ICT Compliance regarding exceptions to the standards.
+It is the responsibility of campus departments to gather all necessary accessibility information, maintain required documentation, and consult with the ICT review team regarding exceptions to the standards.
 The ICT review team will be conducting periodic audits to check this information.
 The ICT review team will provide guidance to departments so that they can ensure the product or service meets applicable policies and regulations in the future.

 - Differences between high and low-impact requisitions on the Frequently Asked Questions page

 - What to expect during the ICT Review Process on the Submit Request for Review page

 Once the accessibility and security reviews have been completed, the CU Requestor will be notified if the requisition has been approved or denied.
-The CU Requestor will also be notified if any security or accessibility issues need to be resolved, if more information is needed, or if the contract language has to be negotiated.
+The CU Requestor will also be notified if any accessibility or security issues need to be resolved, if more information is needed, or if the contract language has to be negotiated.

-If more than one product is available that meets the needs of the department or college, the purchaser should consider the one that best meets CU's security and accessibility standards.
+If more than one product is available that meets the needs of the department or college, the purchaser should consider the one that best meets CU's accessibility and security standards.